Homebuilder Stocks Soar, Coca-Cola Reports Strong Earnings, and Kohl’s Stock Skyrockets: What Investors Need to Know

 Coca-Cola’s Relevance in India

-significant presence in India through brands like Thums Up and Maaza.
+a significant footprint in India, anchored by well-known brands like Thums Up and Maaza.
 Its strong global earnings suggest potential for growth in India’s beverage market, driven by a growing middle class and urbanization.
 Indian investors might consider companies like Varun Beverages, a key Coca-Cola bottler, which has seen consistent revenue growth.

 Kohl’s and Speculative Investing